 Instead of focusing on the business operations or transactions, data warehousing emphasizes on business intelligence (BI) that is, displaying and analyzing data for decision-making.
-It also offers a straightforward and succinct interpretation of the particular theme by eliminating data which may not be useful for decision makers.
+It also offers a straightforward and succinct interpretation of the particular theme by eliminating data which may not be useful for decision-makers.

 Unlike other operational systems, a data warehouse stores data collected over an extensive time horizon.
-The data gathered is identified with specific time duration and provides insights from the past perspective.
+The data gathered is identified with a specific time duration and provides insights from the past perspective.
 Moreover, when data is entered in the warehouse, it cannot be restructured or altered.

 Another important characteristic is non-volatility which means that the preceding data is not removed when new data is loaded to the data warehouse.
 Moreover, data is only readable and can be intermittently refreshed to deliver a complete and updated picture to the user.